Group CEO and Executive Director’s Statement

 Since 2017, CDL has formed a R&D partnership with NUS School of Design and Environment (SDE).
 In addition to the NUS-CDL Tropical Technologies Laboratory (T2 Lab), which has been operational since late 2018, the NUS-CDL Smart Green Home Laboratory was opened in 2019 at NUS’ SDE Building 4, Singapore’s first new-build net-zero energy building.
 The two labs will conduct innovative experimental studies on smart features, green building technologies and design for sustainable living.

 The recent Singapore Budget 2020 announcement to increase adoption of electric vehicles (EVs) and phase out internal combustion engines by 2040 validates our early efforts in enabling the accessibility of EV chargers to the public.
-We partnered with BlueSG and Greenlots in EV sharing programmes by providing carpark lots with charging stations at our commercial properties including Republic Plaza, Tagore 23, Central Mall and City Square Mall.
-In 2019, we were one of the leading landlords to partner with SP Group to provide direct current fast chargers at Republic Plaza.
+We partnered with BlueSG and Greenlots in EV sharing programmes by providing carpark lots with charging stations at our commercial properties including Republic Plaza, Central Mall and City Square Mall.
+In 2019, we were one of the leading landlords to partner with SP Group to provide direct current fast chargers at Republic Plaza and Tagore 23 Warehouse.
 Going forward, CDL will look into expanding the EV charging infrastructure for our new residential and commercial developments as well as review our existing managed properties.
 These efforts will help support the transformation of the local urban mobility landscape.

 Putting people at the heart of what we build, urban greenery and landscaping have always been key differentiators for our developments.
 All our new residential developments go beyond the mandatory requirement by BCA, devoting over 40% of the site area to unique landscaping and communal facilities.
 In 2019, we also invested $3 million in Gush – a Singapore-based start-up specialising in sustainable paints and advanced building materials – to explore new building solutions.
 Through the EIC, Gush was also involved in a pilot programme to testbed a mould-prevention paint at Nouvel 18, a residential development that CDL manages.